albertoRamon/Kylin/KylinWithQlik/README.md

 Create New App, With name Kylin ![alt text](./Images/10.png)

-Now, the complex is import your Kylin data into Qlik
+Now, the complex part is to import your Kylin data into Qlik

-I documented the fails, because I think are also important
+I documented the failures because I think they are also important

 &nbsp;
 ### Attempt 1: To add Data (fail)